B12 Injections, how to give them and where and why

 Vitamin B12 injections are the administration of liquid form vitamin B12 directly into muscles, fat or veins.
 B12 injections come in vials or ampoules.
 Common vial sizes are 10 and 30ml and ampoules are usually 1ml.
 Injection has proven to be the most effective method for those with vitamin B12 absorption issues.

-Intramuscular injections go directly into a persons muscles.
+Intramuscular injections go directly into your muscles.
 They are commonly delivered directly into the muscles located at the deltoid, thigh, hip or gluteus maximus regions of the body.

 Subcutaneous injections are inserted into the layer between skin and muscle, and delivered into the fat.
 Common locations for these are the stomach, upper arm and thigh areas of the body.